Located in Victoria's beautiful Bass Coast this festival celebrates creative story telling and cinematic production.

 Best People and Place film

-At the judges discretion awards may also be presented for specific craft areas such as; directing, cinematography, sound design, acting, editing and screen writing.
+At the judges' discretion, awards may also be presented for outstanding work in specific craft areas such as; directing, cinematography, sound design, acting, editing and scoring

 GENERAL RULES

-- SUBMISSIONS: All submissions in to the festival must be made online through the FilmFreeway website by 11:59pm Pacific Time on 31/01/25.
+- SUBMISSIONS: All submissions to the festival must be made online through the FilmFreeway website by 11:59pm Pacific Time on 31/7/26.

 - ENTERING THE RIGHT CATEGORY: Entrants to the festival must enter their film in the category or categories that they rightfully fit into.
 Entrants must provide supporting evidence of age and residency if requested by BCS to support their category entry.
 Please refer to the category details above for more information.